Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ1: Zero-shot Performance

 \subsection{Design}

 In this section, we outline the experimental design for evaluating the models using the CSN and \cosqaplus benchmarks.
 Our approach involves encoding both queries and code snippets into vector representations, followed by ranking the code snippets based on their cosine similarity to the query.
 We evaluate two categories of models: decoder-only LLMs (for both general-purpose and code tasks) and encoder-only models (i.e., UniXcoder and CodeBERT).
-The embeddings for queries and code snippets are generated based on the model category. \revised{A consistent maximum input length of 512 tokens was used, a choice guided by a statistical analysis of our dataset; specifically, an examination of a large, representative subset (the Go language corpus) revealed that 96.3\% of samples fall within this limit.}
+The embeddings for queries and code snippets are generated based on the model category. \revRtwo{We set the consistent maximum input length to 512 tokens.
+This decision is based on a statistical analysis of the entire CodeSearchNet dataset (all six languages) using the UniXcoder tokenizer, which shows that this limit covers 99.46\% of queries and 92.79\% of code snippets.}

-\parabf{Embeddings from Decoder-only LLMs.} For decoder-only LLMs, we concatenate the query or code snippet with the instruction \revised{``}Given a code search query, retrieve relevant passages that answer the query:'' before encoding.
-As shown in Figure \ref{fig:pooling_ways}, we compute the mean of all token embeddings obtained from the decoder-only models as the final input representation.
-This method follows the practice of mean pooling with left padding \cite{behnamghader2024llm2vec, feng2020codebert, guo2022unixcoder}.
-Previous research has shown that variations in the instruction do not significantly affect the results \cite{echoembeddingspringer2024repetition}, so we maintain a consistent instruction across all experiments.
+\parabf{Embeddings from Decoder-only LLMs.} For decoder-only LLMs, \revRtwo{ we employ mean pooling on the last hidden state to derive the sequence representation, a common practice for this architecture \cite{behnamghader2024llm2vec}.
+As illustrated in Figure \ref{fig:pooling_ways}(b), the process begins by concatenating an instruction with the input (query or code snippet) and applying left-padding.
+The entire sequence is then processed by the transformer layers.
+Finally, we compute the element-wise mean of all token embeddings from the last hidden state (excluding padding tokens) to produce the final sequence embedding.
+Across all experiments, we prepend each query with the following consistent instruction:`` Given a code search query, retrieve relevant passages that answer the query:".
+In contrast, code snippets are processed directly without any prefix.
+We adopt this approach of using a fixed instruction based on prior work, which indicates that model performance is not significantly sensitive to minor variations in \cite{echoembeddingspringer2024repetition}.}

-\parabf{Embeddings from Encoder-only models.} For encoder-only models such as UniXcoder and CodeBERT, we use the [CLS] token embedding for sequence representation, as shown in Figure \ref{fig:pooling_ways}.
-These models employ CLS-pooling with right padding, following established practices \cite{behnamghader2024llm2vec, feng2020codebert, guo2022unixcoder}.
+\parabf{Embeddings from Encoder-only models.} For encoder-only models such as UniXcoder and CodeBERT, \revRtwo{we use the standard approach of selecting the [CLS] token’s embedding as the representation for the entire sequence \cite{ feng2020codebert, guo2022unixcoder}.
+Figure \ref{fig:pooling_ways}(a) depicts this process.
+The input sequence is formatted with a special [CLS] token at the beginning and right-padding at the end.
+After the model's transformer layers process the full sequence, the resulting output vector at the [CLS] position—which has aggregated information from the entire sequence—is taken as the final embedding.}